oubiwann/lxml/README.md

 ##### ``update-billing-info``

+Takes payload data.

-First, pull in the XML macros:
+To use from the REPL, first pull in the XML macros:

 ```lisp
 > (slurp "src/rcrly-xml.lfe")